Using Macro Lens

 How to Extend the Lens Tube

-With “soratama 72” and “Extension Tube 72” the total length of extension tube would be 55mm.
+With “Soratama Lensball Filter” and “Extension Tube 72” the total length of extension tube would be 55mm.
 If you would like extend more, please purchase another “Extension Tube 72” or extension tubes of other brands.

 Below is an example of setting Nikon 60mm micro lens.
 This is applicable for other lenses as well.